smlhelp/book/docs/concepts/basic/eeq.md

 \\[ `x::(xs @ (rev A))` \Longrightarrow `x::(xs @ v)` \\]

 Again, this complies with SML's eager evaluation-- in this case, we never even step into the definition of `@`.
 But, we've actually proven our theorem!
-We showed that the LHS and the RHS both evaluate to the same expression, so by rule 1 of the definition of \\( \cong \\), the LHS and RHS must be extensionally equivalent.
+We showed that the LHS and the RHS both evaluate to the same expression, so by rule 1 of the definition of $\cong$, the LHS and RHS must be extensionally equivalent.
 We are done!

 In this example, we got around SML's eager evaluation by assuming that our parameter `rev A` is valuable, and as it turns out, this concept holds in the general case.
 If we know the parameter of a function is _valuable_, then we can step into the function _without_ first evaluating that parameter.
 This principle, which we will call (for lack of a better term) "stepping with valuable expressions," is one reason why valuable expressions are so important.

-> **[Caution!]** When stepping with _values_, we can use the reduction relation \\( \Longrightarrow \\).
+> **[Caution!]** When stepping with _values_, we can use the reduction relation $\Longrightarrow$.
 When stepping with _valuable expressions_, this is not always true (it certainly is not true in the example above).
-Stepping with valuable expressions only preserves extensional equivalence \\( \cong \\).
+Stepping with valuable expressions only preserves extensional equivalence $\cong$.

 ## Totality